-To change control modes: Each brief press of the "AUDIO" button (2) changes control modes in the following sequence starting from volume control mode.
+To change control modes: Each brief press of the "AUDIO" button 2 changes control modes in the following sequence starting from volume control mode.
 (When the radio is first turned on, the control mode is in the volume control.)

+Volume

+$$\longrightarrow$$

-Volume \rightarrow Bass \rightarrow Treble \rightarrow Fader \rightarrow Balance
+Bass \longrightarrow Treble \longrightarrow Fader \longrightarrow Balance